About the service

-All AHS faculty, students and staff have access to the AHS SAS service upon request.
-Students from other faculties who are enrolled in AHS courses requiring SAS should have their course instructor contact AHS Computing and request access for the term.
+All Faculty of Health, students and staff have access to the Faculty of Health SAS service upon request.
+Students from other faculties who are enrolled in Faculty of Health courses requiring SAS should have their course instructor contact Health Computing and request access for the term.

 - To access SAS, open the following location in a web browser: https://ahs-sas-edu.uwaterloo.ca/SASStudio.

 - Log in with your 8-character WatIAM/Quest/Email userid and password - no nexus\ prefix or @uwaterloo.ca suffix

 - While we’ve had success with a wide variety of browsers, the officially supported browsers are: